ReactionMechanismGenerator/T3/docs/installation.md

 	cd ~/Path/to/T3/
 	git fetch origin
-	git pull origin master
+	git pull origin main

-The above will update your **master** branch of T3.
+The above will update your **main** branch of T3.